CalCOFI/rCRUX/README.md

 + the parent directory to place the data in.
 +        e.g. "/path/to/output/12S_V5F1_remote_111122"
 **metabarcode_name**
-+ used to name the subdirectory and the files.
-If a directory named metabarcode_name does not exist in output_directory_path, a new directory will be created. get_seeds_remote appends metabarcode_name to the beginning of each of the two files it generates.
++ used to name output files. get_seeds_remote appends metabarcode_name to the beginning of each of the two files it generates.
 +       e.g. metabarcode_name <- "12S_V5F1"
 **accession_taxa_sql_path**